mdalikazi/agent-skills/quran-tutor/README.md

 # Quranic Arabic Tutor for AI Agents 🕌

 An interactive, voice-first AI tutor skill designed for the agentic frameworks like Hermes or OpenClaw.
-This skill transforms your agent into an expert, patient Arabic tutor that guides users from zero knowledge (the alphabet) to reading full Quranic verses with basic Tajweed.
+This skill transforms your agent into an expert, patient Arabic tutor that guides users from zero knowledge (the alphabet) to reading full Quranic verses with Tajweed.

 ## ✨ Features